 Essentially global nature of the game industry requires producers to pay increasing attention to a good videogame localization service intended for internalization.

 A videogame localization service implies adapting game applications and related document content to meet the language, culture, and other drivers of a specific local market, called “locales.”

 During the last few decades, video games have become one of the most visible aspects of the new globalized culture, attracting millions of passionate fans who closely follow the development of their favorite titles.

-According to the market research firm SuperData Research, games generated astounding USD 91 billion worldwide in 2016, with the lion’s share of the market divided between the US, Europe and Asia, while Latin America and Africa lag far behind in terms of sales.
+According to the market research firm SuperData Research, games generated an astounding USD 91 billion worldwide in 2016, with the lion’s share of the market divided between the US, Europe, and Asia, while Latin America and Africa lag far behind in terms of sales.

-In addition, game manufacturers often choose to simultaneous release to market several language versions of a new game, in order to ride the initial wave of interest.
-Also, as platforms have become more complex and powerful in the type of presented material, and the development teams in the industry grow, the cost of production and support services has increased steeply.
+In addition, game manufacturers often choose to simultaneously release to market several language versions of a new game to ride the initial wave of interest.
+Also, as platforms have become more complex and influential in the type of presented material and the development teams in the industry grow, the cost of production and support services has increased steeply.

 There are cases when whole portions of a game need to be cut out or replaced due to specific cultural or confessional sensitivities.
 This work is often outsourced to experienced video game localization companies to avoid costly mistakes.

 • Videogame internationalization is the process of design and creation of a videogame, ensuring it can be easily localized, i.e., adapted to various languages, cultural environments, and regions, without requiring redesigning and re-engineering changes to the source codes and other essential game structures.

 • Locale is a set of local characteristics that define the language, region, culture, and other particular preferences and formats that enable a product or a service to be fully competitive in a local market through the localization process.
 Usually, the locale is identified by the geographic region, cultural specificity, and language(s) used, along with other possible identifiers.